Mass surveillance in Australia: Internet

 3,857 interception warrants were issued, and 63 enforcement agencies were granted 333,980 authorizations for metadata access.

 There's some reports said Australia has been collaborating with Chinese Great Firewall security officials in implementing its data retention and filtering infrastructure and possibly obtained surveillance technology from China.

+In 2025, it's been reported that in Australia online services from search engines, to social media apps, to app stores and AI chatbots will have to check users' age, possibly via ID checks.

 2014 proposals

 A range of proposals are under discussion that affect surveillance of the population by government in conjunction with commercial service providers.

 Hacking powers

 The proposals seek to give the Australian Security Intelligence Organisation (ASIO) the right to hack into computers and modify them.

 Single computer warrant to become umbrella surveillance

 The proposals seek to give ASIO the power to spy on whole computer networks under a single computer-access warrant.

 Spying on citizens abroad

 The proposals seek to give the Australian Secret Intelligence Service (ASIS) the power to collect intelligence on Australian citizens overseas.

 Law against media and whistleblowing

 Section 35P of the proposals seeks to create a new criminal offence, with a maximum penalty of 10 years imprisonment, for revealing information about so-called 'special intelligence operations'.
 There are no exceptions listed, and the law would apply to journalists even if they were unaware that they were revealing information about such an operation.
 Shadow Attorney-General Mark Dreyfus called the measure "an unprecedented overreach".